 1. Detail is a dirty word

-It’s a general rule that you should leave as much to the reader’s imagination as you can, and this is doubly true for action scenes.
-The choreography of the fight may be exact in your head but you can’t force readers to see the same thing.
+It’s a general rule in writing that you should leave as much to the reader’s imagination as you can, and this is doubly true for action scenes.
+The choreography of the fight may be exact in your head, but you can’t force readers to see the same thing.

 Intensifying the pace of your writing can communicate the immediacy and suddenness of conflict.
 Short, simple sentences keep the reader on their toes.
 Fights happen quickly and your description needs to match that.
-In The Princess Bride, William Goldman writes a brilliant sword fight, and perhaps the most enjoyable fight scene ever put on paper:
+In The Princess Bride, William Goldman writes a brilliant sword fight, and perhaps the most enjoyable fight scene ever put to paper: